maxgrenderjones/streamutils/README.md

 Status
 ------
 `streamutils` is currently (pre)-alpha status.
 By which I mean:
--   I think it works fine, but not all code paths have been tested (and indeed it has no tests, yet)
+-   I think it works fine, but the tests are incomplete and therefore not all paths have been tested
 -   The API is unstable, i.e. the names of functions are still in flux, the order of the positional arguments may change, and the order of keyword arguments is almost guaranteed to change

 So why release?